 I get it!
 My wife constantly reminds me that it is the couple’s wedding, and they have the right to experience it on their terms.
 And I really agree with my wife.
 But I can’t help but get frustrated when a wedding runs late because someone didn’t adhere to the timeline, and now I am crunched for time.

 Creating beautiful photos takes time, plus lighting is crucial for quality and consistency.
 A wedding that is running 10 to 15 minutes behind schedule is no biggie.
 The problem starts when it is 30 minutes, 45 minutes, and an hour or more late.
-And yes, I have photographed a wedding that was an hour late because the officiant was late.
+And yes, I photographed a wedding that was an hour late because the officiant was late.
 Needless to say, the couples session was less than ideal!

 You are paying good money for your photographer.
 Don’t ruin your wedding day experience by not sticking to the timeline and forcing your photographer to create magic on the fly!